環境応答研究室

 Response and acclimation of photosynthesis to high temperature

-Regulation of photosynthesis by turnover of lipids
+Regulation of photosynthesis by lipid turnover

-The thylakoid membranes are composed of four different glycerolipids (MGDG, DGDG, SQDG, and PG; Fig. 4).
+The thylakoid membranes are composed of four different glycerolipids: MGDG, DGDG, SQDG, and PG (Fig. 4).

 Fig. 4.
 Lipids in photosystem II.